Did you know?

 To free the society from cancer through early screening, prompt treatment and instilling healthy habits.

-Founded in 2017, Ekohum Foundation’s efforts have led 1600+ individuals to be aware of the use of tobacco and its role in oral cancer.
-Through our screening and detention camps, we have screened over 1300 people.
+Founded in 2017, Ekohum Foundation a registered trust; efforts have led 110000+ individuals to be aware of the use of tobacco and its role in oral cancer.
+Through our screening and detention camps, we have screened over 10300 people.
 When assessed on the Fagerstrom Test of Nicotine Dependence, 45% of tobacco users underwent de-addiction counseling with Ekohum showing a reduced dependency on tobacco.